Blackvote/gl-Migrator/README.md

 # GL Migrator

-A simple tool for managing Protobuf dependencies.
+A consol utility for migrating Gitlab Repo To Github (Including PR, labels)

 ## Installation